torte71/tmteststuff/firmware_custom.md

 You can follow my [rebuilding guide](rebuilding.html), a step-by-step instruction to install Klipper and Makerbase/Sovol additions using the barebone Armbian images.

-## Ready Klipper images
+## Ready "Klipperized" images

-A readily prepared image that mimicks the original Sovol image will follow soon on this [page](image.html).
+A readily prepared image that mimicks the original Sovol image is available on this [page](image.html).

-You can use one of the previous images from the [custom firmware archive](firmware_custom_archive.html).
+You can also use one of the previous images from the [custom firmware archive](firmware_custom_archive.html).

 These old images can be [upgraded](upgrading_mkspi.html) to use the current kernels, the resulting image will be almost identical to the recent ones.